IanMejia/dotfiles/README.md

 Which is meant to *symlink* all the dotfiles to their respective place.
 When the terminal restarts, everything should start downloading.
 It might take a couple minutes, depending on your internet speed.

----

-## Device Configuration and Boot rules

-I am currently working on a machine with some proprietary hardware, sadly.
-So there are certain configurations that have to be done at startup, this are not necessarily useful to anyone else other than me.
-The *system* folder contains every file for my system.

-In case someone wonders about the about my *grub* options:

-- `i8042.dumbkbd=1`

-  - Fixes a weird issue with my mouse-pad.

-- `acpi_backlight=vendor`
-  - Just sets the backlight system to the currently working one.

-The other files are just meant to set my default keyboard layout and display driver options.
-This extra files get copied with the `arch-dependencies.sh` script, a prompt should appear asking if they are needed.